 - Therefore 10.21.45.137 belongs on the 10.16.0.0/13 subnet which has valid address range of 10.16.0.1 to 10.23.255.254.

 From our computation, 10.21.45.137/13 and 10.23.156.198/13 belong on the same subnet of 10.16.0.0/13.

-Subnetting is easy (or less difficult?) when you understand that IP addresses are in binary and you follow some simple rules like we have described in this article.
+Subnetting is Easy (or less difficult?) when you understand that IP addresses are in binary and you follow some simple rules like we have described in this article.
 As with anything, getting better at subnetting takes practice.
-There are a couple of websites to help with this practice like this one from Todd Lammle.
-A broader subnetting practice site is here.
+You can find a useful subnetting practice site here.

 Even though the world has moved away from classful networks to classless networks (and even CIDR), these subnetting rules are still valid for IPv4 addresses, especially from a design perspective.

 While it is handy to have these subnetting skills at the tip of your head, you can also just use subnetting calculators like the one here.
 Its a Free Download and you can use it offline whenever you want!

 A subnet mask works by dividing the IP address into network and host portions based on the number of bits set to 1 in the mask.

 A subnet mask is used to divide a large network into smaller subnets, allowing for better network organization and address utilization.

 What is the difference between a subnet mask and an IP address?

 An IP address is a numerical label assigned to each device connected to a computer network, while a subnet mask is used to divide the IP address into network and host portions.